Predicate Transfer: Efficient Pre-Filtering on Multi-Join Queries: Evaluation

-We observe the highest speed up on queries Q2, Q17, Q18, and Q21, between 7$\times$ to over 40$\times$.
+On SF1, we observe the highest speed up on queries Q2, Q5, Q17, Q18, and Q21, between 7$\times$ to over 44$\times$.
 In these queries, there is a subquery executed with the results joined with the tables in the main query, and the large fact table are accessed by both the main query and the subquery (e.g., \texttt{Lineitem} in Q17 and Q18).
-Since \textit{No-Pred-Trans} and \textit{Bloom Join} perform no predicate transfer and one-hop transfer only, a single filter predicate cannot be sent to both the main query and the subquery to pre-filter the corresponding fact table.
-Conversely, \textit{Pred-Trans} broadcasts every filter predicate globally inside the join graph, such that both fact tables in the main query and subquery can be filtered.
+Since \nopt and \bj perform no predicate transfer and one-hop transfer only, a single filter predicate cannot be sent to both the main query and the subquery to pre-filter the corresponding fact table.
+Conversely, \pt broadcasts every filter predicate globally inside the join graph, such that both fact tables in the main query and subquery can be filtered.
 Moreover, Q17 joins base tables with aggregation results.
 By executing the aggregation beforehand, predicate transfer is able to achieve a higher selectivity by starting transfer from a smaller intermediate result table.
+On SF10, Q2 and Q5 achieve more improvement on \pt than SF1.
+The speedup on Q18 is similar on both data sets.
+However, for query Q17 and Q21, compared to SF1, the speedup on SF10 of \pt shrinks --- \pt outperforms \bj by 1.8$\times$ on Q17 and 7.6$\times$ on Q21.
+On Q17, the grouped aggregation on the large fact table dominates the execution time, where the pre-filtering cannot make significant impact.
+Q21 involves a large amount of joins, which amplifies the amount of false positives brought by Bloom filters.
+As a result, the amount of remaining rows after the transfer phase is still about 2$\times$ as the amount of rows that actually contribute to the final join output.

 Queries with fewer join operations benefit less from predicate transfer (e.g., Q13, Q14), since one-hop predicate transfer may already be enough to forward local filter predicates to the global.
-However, we still observe a 10$\times$ speedup on Q3.
+However, we still observe a large speedup on Q3 (over 9$\times$ on both SF1 and SF10).
 Q3 joins three relatively large tables \texttt{customer}, \texttt{orders}, and \texttt{lineitem}.
-Since all three tables have local filters, \textit{Bloom Join} can only transfer a portion of them within a single hop.
-Instead, \textit{Pred-Trans} can make sure each table receives the transformed filter predicates of every other table, which maximizes the effectiveness of the pre-filter phase.
+Since all three tables have local filters, \bj can only transfer a portion of them within a single hop.
+Instead, \pt can make sure each table receives the transformed filter predicates of every other table, which maximizes the effectiveness of the pre-filter phase.